 Erin J. Walaszczyk Ph.D. in Fisheries & Wildlife and EEBB from Michigan State University, B.S. in Zoology and Fisheries & Wildlife from Michigan State University

-Cory O. Brant Ph.D. in Fisheries & Wildlife from Michigan State University, M.S. in Fisheries & Wildlife, Michigan State University, B.S. in Biology from University of Wisconsin–Stevens Point
+Cory O. Brant Ph.D. and M.S. in Fisheries & Wildlife from Michigan State University, B.S. in Biology from University of Wisconsin–Stevens Point

 Mara B. Bryan Ph.D. in Fisheries & Wildlife from Michigan State University, B.A. in Biology from Rice University (Houston, Texas)